gkotian/gkotian.github.io/travels/_posts/2010-05-20-still-hope-for-colombia.md

 title: Still hope for Colombia
 categories:
 - Ecuador
-excerpt: Matt woke me up at 4 in the morning since he was flying back home to Canada.
-As I usually do when saying goodbye, I gave him a postcard (addressed both to him and his brother Colin, who'd also been a volunteer at Katitawa but had left earlier).
 ---

 Matt woke me up at 4 in the morning since he was flying back home to Canada.
 As